-The key assumptions used in the determination of fair value were (1) the volatility in current economic conditions; (2) a forecast of growth in the near term; (3) improved profit margin expectations; and (4) other factors.
-Based on the result of the first step of this goodwill impairment analysis, the fair values of the Americas and Asia Pacific reporting units exceeded their carrying values by 66%, and 34%, respectively.
+The assumptions used in the determination of fair value were (1) a forecast of growth in the near term; (2) improved profit margin expectations; and (3) other factors.
+Based on the result of the first step of this goodwill impairment analysis, the fair values of the Americas, Culture Shaping, and Asia Pacific reporting units exceeded their carrying values by 100%, 31%, and 4%, respectively.
+The fair value of the Asia Pacific reporting unit may deteriorate and could result in the need to record an impairment charge in future periods.
+The Company continues to monitor potential triggering events including changes in the business climate in which it operates, the Company's market capitalization compared to its book value, and the Company's recent operating performance, specifically in relation to the Asia Pacific reporting unit.
+Any changes in these factors could result in an impairment charge.
 Since the fair value of the reporting units exceeded their carrying values, the second step of the goodwill impairment test was not necessary.